Vonage/vivid/common/fontier/readme.md

 ---

 #### `CSS` driven initialization
-In order to get fonts into your application import the `vvd-fontier.css` from the location you've put our library.
+Link the `vvd-fontier.css` from the location you've put our library in.
-It is highly advised to link this resource eagerly.
+It is highly advised to link this resource early in the application lifecycle (for example, up in the `head`).

 ```
 <link rel="stylesheet" href="common/fontier/vvd-fontier.css" />
 ```

-> Note: this approach will block the site's contents rendering until the fonts are fully fetched.
+> Note: this approach will block the site's contents rendering until the fonts are fully fetched, yet no FOUC (flash of unstyled content) expected.

 ---